Clockwork Neutrinogenesis: Baryogenesis from theory space: Introduction

-In this work, we veer off the usual route and investigate neutrino masses and leptogenesis on a unified footing from a theory space perspective.
-Such an analysis, to the best of our knowledge, has not been carried out before.
-To this end, the \textit{clockwork} (CW) paradigm \cite{Giudice:2016yja,Kaplan:2015fuy,Choi:2015fiu} provides an attractive framework to naturally generate hierarchical couplings in a theory with $\mathcal{O}(1)$ parameters through localisation effects in the theory space.
-Although neutrino models based on the clockwork mechanism have been studied before \cite{Ibarra:2017tju,Hong:2019bki,Kitabayashi:2019qvi}, they were primarily concerned with the mass hierarchies and mixings and affairs related to baryogenesis were left unaddressed.
+In this work, we investigate the possibility of a unified explanation for the neutrino masses and leptogenesis (\emph{neutrinogenesis}) without invoking small Yukawa couplings or large hierarchies in the new mass scales.
+For that, we veer off the usual route and approach the problem from a theory space perspective.
+To this end, the \textit{clockwork} (CW) paradigm \cite{Giudice:2016yja,Kaplan:2015fuy,Choi:2015fiu} provides an attractive framework to naturally generate hierarchical couplings in a theory with $\mathcal{O}(1)$ parameters through localization effects in the theory space.
+Neutrino mass models based on the clockwork mechanism have been studied before in refs.\cite{Giudice:2016yja,Hambye:2016qkf,Ibarra:2017tju,Hong:2019bki,Kitabayashi:2019qvi}.
 These models typically invoke a chain of Weyl fermions, all neutral under the SM gauge group, which define a lattice in the theory space.
 Each clockwork fermion mixes with its nearest neighbour(s) with a weight $q$.
 The SM neutrinos then couple to one of the right-handed lattice fermions, or, in the language of theory spaces, are localised at one of the \textit{sites} (minimally via the SM Higgs).
 The mechanism then dictates that the effective Yukawa couplings are suppressed by a factor $q^{-N}$, where $N$ denotes the number of sites.
-The mass spectrum of such models would consist of a band of closely separated heavy neutral fermions in addition to the light neutrinos.
+The mass spectrum of such models consist of a band of heavy neutral fermions, closely separated in mass, in addition to the light neutrinos.
+Evidently, the mass scale of the heavy neutrinos in this setup is not tied to the neutrino mass generation, unlike the case in seesaw models, which enables the prospect of realizing a low-scale leptogenesis with $\mathcal{O}(1)$ couplings and no large hierarchies among the heavy neutrino masses.
+The possibility of leptogenesis within a clockwork construction has been discussed before, although not explicitly investigated, in ref.\cite{Hambye:2016qkf} in the context of a standard lepton number violating setup.